aws-samples/amazon-cognito-vue-workshop/docs/UserPoolSetup.md

 ## Auth Flows Configuration section

-For the auth flow settings be sure you select the third checkbox option, “Enable username password-based authentication (ALLOW_USER_PASSWORD_AUTH)”
+For the auth flow settings be sure you select the third checkbox option, **Enable username password-based authentication (ALLOW_USER_PASSWORD_AUTH)**

-This setting allows user to log into your Cognito user pool via username and password.
+This setting allows users to log into your Cognito user pool via username and password.
 If this option is not selected you will receive an error when you code call the authentication method.

 ![npm run](../docs/images/cognito-steps/auth-flow.png)